 May to October – Considered the rainy season in the Philippines.
-This is also an off-peak season and you can expect hotel and airline rates to be much lower.
+This is also an off-peak season, and you can expect hotel and airline rates to be much lower.

 November to December – It’s the perfect period to visit the island since it’s not usually crowded during these months.

-Flights to Boracay
+How to Get to Boracay

 How to get around